aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 A: While there’s no strict SMTP limit, most mail providers recommend keeping total email size under 5 MB.
 Optimizing image size helps stay well within this limit.

 ## Conclusion
-You now know **how to attach image to email** using Aspose.Email for Java, embed it within an HTML body, and apply best practices like **optimizing image size for email**.
+You now know **how to attach image email** using Aspose.Email for Java, embed it within an HTML body, and apply best practices like **optimizing image size for email**.
 This technique lets you craft visually compelling messages that engage recipients and look professional across all mail clients.

 ---

-**Last Updated:** 2025-11-30
+**Last Updated:** 2026-01-29
 **Tested With:** Aspose.Email for Java 24.11 (latest at time of writing)
 **Author:** Aspose